Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict: History and role

-The mandate was established in 2009 by United Nations Security Council Resolution 1888, one in a series of resolutions which recognized the detrimental impact that sexual violence in conflict has on communities, and acknowledged that the crime undermines peace and security efforts.
+The mandate was established in 2009 by UN Security Council Resolution 1888, one in a series of resolutions which recognized the detrimental impact that sexual violence in conflict has on communities, and acknowledged that the crime undermines peace and security efforts.
 The resolution signaled a change in the way the international community views and responds to conflict-related sexual violence.
-It is no longer seen as an inevitable by-product of war, but rather a, a crime that is preventable and punishable under international human rights law.
+It is no longer seen as an inevitable by-product of war, but rather a crime that is preventable and punishable under international human rights law.

 In April 2010, the first Special Representative, Margot Wallström of Sweden took office and in September 2012 Zainab Hawa Bagura of Sierra Leone took over and served until early 2017.
-Progress achieved by the Office so far includes: